smjones/arc-docs/arc-usage-10.md

 ## What should an ARC Receiver/Validator do when multiple digital signature algorithms are used in an ARC chain?

-{{ARC-MULTI}} extends ARC to support multiple signing algorithms.
+[@ARC-MULTI] extends ARC to support multiple signing algorithms.
 It specifies Validator and Signer behavior, and describes a lifecycle for signing algorithm adoption and retirement.